Lost in the Stars: Live at 54 Below: Background and development

 The album is a compilation of two live shows.
 The first show recorded was in the Christmas season, but after initial recording, Ashford went on the road with the show, adding more material to replace the holiday themed songs.
 Feeling as though the holiday songs didn't make as much sense in the album, she went back with another audience to record the selected new material from the road to add to the album for a better overall fit.

 Critical reception

-The album received an overwhelmingly amount of positive reviews and support during its debut week.
+The album received positive reviews and support during its debut week.
 Josh Ferri of BroadwayBox gave the album "infinite praise", and dubbed Ashford "The New Queen of Disco".
 Ryan McPhee for Broadway.com called Ashford "an honorary child of the ‘70s", and said she "seamlessly blends her fantastical aesthetic with an appreciation of the vibrant history of the venue."
 He also praised the banter, calling it "equally captivating and unskippable with impeccable storytelling".
 EDGE Media Network's Steven Bergman called her a "highly recommended draw", and celebrated her "knack for patter" in her storytelling and ability to lead the audience in a karaoke rendition of Hand In My Pocket.